siddharth271101/Marketing-Campaign-Analysis/README.md

-# Market Analysis In Banking Domain
+# Marketing Campaign Analysis In the Banking sector

 ### Background and Objective: